 Your blood volume increases during pregnancy, and the high progesterone levels relax your blood vessels to prevent high blood pressure.
 However, the relaxed and slack vessels can slow down your circulation.
 In addition, the growing weight in your pelvic area can compress the veins reducing the circulation to your feet.

-Sitting with your legs crossed (one leg over the other - not tailor style) causes pressure that interferes with circulation.
+Sitting with your legs crossed (one leg over the other) causes pressure that interferes with circulation.
 Lying on your back with your legs raised to near-vertical heights can also interfere with circulation.